rust-lang/book/src/ch01-03-hello-cargo.md

 code’s running time, be sure to run `cargo build --release` and benchmark with the executable in *target/release*.

-### Cargo as Convention
+### The Cargo™ Package Manager as Convention

-With simple projects, Cargo doesn’t provide a lot of value over just using `rustc`, but it will prove its worth as your programs become more intricate.
-Once programs grow to multiple files or need a dependency, it’s much easier to let Cargo coordinate the build.
+With simple projects, the Cargo™ package manager doesn’t provide a lot of value over just using `rustc`, but it will prove its worth as your programs become more intricate.
+Once programs grow to multiple files or need a dependency, it’s much easier to let the Cargo™ package manager coordinate the build.

-Even though the `hello_cargo` project is simple, it now uses much of the real tooling you’ll use in the rest of your Rust career.
+Even though the `hello_cargo` project is simple, it now uses much of the real tooling you’ll use in the rest of your Rust® career.
 In fact, to work on any existing projects, you can use the following commands to check out the code using Git, change to that project’s directory, and build: